PecanProject/bety/Data-Entry.md

 information such as equations may be lost when uploading or copy-pasting.

-##  Redmine: Reporting errors, suggesting features
+##  Reporting errors, suggesting features

 Create a new issue on [GitHub: BetyDB] (https://github.com/PecanProject/bety/issues/new).